Board of Directors

 Board Members

-Michael Baskin, Board Vice-Chairperson
+Michael Baskin, Board Chairperson

 Mike Baskin served as Co-President of Mark Shale (1987-2009), a $60 million retail apparel business, with eight stores in four states, a nationally distributed catalog and website.
 Mark Shale was named one of the 10 best Men’s Specialty Stores in the U.S. for three straight years by Esquire Magazine and was awarded Store of the Year by the Institute of Store Planners International Store Design Competition.